 A Mobile Measurement Partner (MMP) is essential for your app marketing since it lets you centrally manage your advertising.
 However, the app marketing world is changing and this brings challenges for MMPs.
-To make informed decisions when partnering up with them you need to know about them.
+You should know about these to make informed decisions when partnering up with them.

-There are the two most pressing challenges which we will explain here.
-They are:
+There are two most pressing challenges which we will explain here.
+These are:

 - Privacy initiatives

 Usually an MMP collects all clicks from ad sources, so it can attribute them accordingly when a user installs an app.
 For example, a user clicks on an ad from advertiser A but then browses around the internet for a while.
 After a while, he clicks on another ad by advertiser B and installs the advertised app.
 Since the MMP knows that advertiser B came after advertiser A, it can attribute the last click before the install to advertiser B.

 However, this is different with self-attributing networks, so-called SANs.
 These networks don’t report every click to an MMP.
 Instead, when an MMP registers an install, it sends this information to a SAN, and the SAN will report all clicks that – according to their insights – correspond with this install.

 So the MMP basically has to trust the data the SAN reports to them, making the whole process way less transparent – and some say even more prone to possible fraud with fake numbers.

 You might wonder: Why would anyone cooperate with a SAN then?